Friday Face-Off: Book I’m Excited About

 Have you heard of or read any of the books featured this week?
 What caught your eye?
 Any new discoveries?
 I hope you found something interesting for a future read!

-Friday Face-Off: Steampunk
+Friday Face-Off: Colorful

 Welcome to The Friday Face-Off, a weekly meme created by Books by Proxy!
 Each Friday, we will pit cover against cover while also taking the opportunity to showcase gorgeous artwork and feature some of our favorite book covers.
 If you want to join the fun, simply choose a book each Friday that fits that week’s predetermined theme, post and compare two or more different covers available for that book, then name your favorite.
 A list of future weeks’ themes are available at Lynn’s Book Blog.